Understanding dyspraxia

 Indications of dyspraxia

-Although every student with dyspraxia experiences it differently, they often experience challenges in the areas outlined in the table below.
+Although every student with dyspraxia experiences it differently, they often experience challenges in the areas outlined below.

 How dyspraxia influences learning